Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics: Conclusion

+An equal-weights ablation additionally reveals that proteomics carries the strongest intrinsic discriminative signal for thermal stress classification in \textit{M. capitata} under unbiased conditions (dominant in 65/65 fold-seed combinations, gradient importance $\approx$20$\times$ higher than transcriptomics), suggesting that data-driven prior calibration may further improve federated learning performance in future work.
 By demonstrating privacy-preserving federated learning on N=13 samples with P=90,579 features, previously considered infeasible, this work opens avenues for distributed collaborative science in ecology, rare disease research, and other domains where data scarcity intersects with privacy constraints.
 The convergence of explainable AI, domain knowledge, and federated architectures represents a paradigm shift from data-centric to knowledge-centric machine learning.
 As coral reefs face accelerating climate threats (70\% mortality projected by 2050), methodological advances enabling rapid knowledge synthesis across the global research community may prove as critical as the biological discoveries they enable.
 Our framework demonstrates that federation under scarcity is achievable when domain expertise guides feature engineering, transforming VFL from a data-abundant scalability solution into a knowledge-centric collaboration tool for science's most urgent challenges.